Skip to Content

 Disney’s Animal Kingdom Lodge is a deluxe resort located right near Disney’s Animal Kingdom theme park.
 Despite the proximity, you aren’t able to walk to the parks – so you’ll either need to take the complimentary bus or drive.

 Disney’s Animal Kingdom Lodge has several room options, including standard-view rooms, pool-view rooms, and savanna-view rooms as well as Disney Vacation Club suites and club-level rooms.
-I definitely recommend upgrading to a savanna-view room if it’s in your budget because it’s so fun and unique to have views of the animals all day long.
+I recommend upgrading to a savanna-view room if it’s in your budget because it’s so fun and unique to have views of the animals all day long.
 The rooms themselves are pretty standard, with African-inspired furnishings.

 There are two sections of the resort – Jambo House, which is the original resort, and the newer Kidani Village, which is a Disney Vacation Club property.

 Amenities at the resort (besides the animals) include several delicious restaurants (Sanaa, Boma, and Jiko), two pool areas, an arcade, campfire activities, and other special programs.
-This resort really feels remote and separate from the parks and is really a special place.
+This resort feels remote and separate from the parks and is a special place.

 Disney's Art of Animation Resort